A pressure-projection formulation in a least-squares meshfree method for the incompressible Navier-Stokes equations using a staggered-variable arrangement: Introduction

 Several improved meshfree schemes have been proposed, such as evaluating stresses at staggered positions relative to velocity points, and they have been effective in structural analysis \cite{dyka_ApproachTensionInstability_1995,randles_NormalizedSPHStress_2000,chalk_StressParticleSmoothedParticle_2020}.
 Moreover, some formulations for incompressible flows introduce staggered particles at every time step so that velocity and pressure can be arranged in a staggered manner.
 He \textit{et al.} proposed staggered SPH methods that evaluate the momentum and pressure gradient at the midpoints between particles and avoid the zero-energy mode \cite{he_StaggeredMeshlessSolidfluid_2012,he_VariationalStaggeredParticle_2020}.
 The existence and stability of solutions to the meshfree methods introducing such a virtual staggered point have been proved by Park \textit{et al.} \cite{park_ExistenceStabilityVirtual_2016}.
 However, these approaches assume a uniform particle arrangement.
 Liu \textit{et al.} proposed a stable staggered particle method that generates evaluation points for pressure at every time step based on vertices of uniform Euler grids \cite{liu_DualParticleApproachIncompressible_2024}.
 As a trade-off for the stability, this approach increases the computational cost owing to the virtual pressure points.
 In addition, Trask \textit{et al.} \cite{trask_HighorderStaggeredMeshless_2017} have proposed a high-order staggered meshless method for elliptic boundary value problems that locally defines a virtual cell for each discrete point.
 This is motivated by the primal--dual relationship between cell-centered and cell-interface quantities in the finite volume method, and it enables consistent evaluation of discrete gradient and divergence operators in a truly meshfree manner.
-This method has also been extended to Stokes flow \cite{trask_CompatibleHighorderMeshless_2018}.
-However, to our knowledge, no strong-form meshfree method exists for incompressible flows that can satisfy the requirement of a divergence-free velocity field at the discrete level.
+This method has also been extended to Stokes flow based on a monolithic formulation \cite{trask_CompatibleHighorderMeshless_2018}.
+In this method, the incompressibility of the velocity field is not directly enforced through the discrete governing equations; instead, it is imposed via an MLS reconstruction that employs polynomial basis functions satisfying the divergence-free condition exactly.
+This reconstruction is considered to contribute to achieving stable solutions even under a collocated arrangement of the velocity and pressure; however, it remains unclear how this mechanism behaves when extended to the Navier--Stokes equations, where convective terms play a significant role.
+Furthermore, monolithic formulations generally incur higher computational costs than the pressure-projection formulation \cite{chorin_NumericalSolutionNavierStokes_1968}.
+As a different approach, Chu and Schmidt \cite{CHU2023111756} proposed an RBF-based formulation employing a staggered arrangement of velocity and pressure, which successfully avoids the odd-even decoupling instability and achieves high computational accuracy with reduced computational cost.
+However, to our knowledge, no strong-form meshfree method based on the pressure-projection formulation exists for incompressible flows that can satisfy the requirement of a divergence-free velocity field at the discrete level.